shoukathmd/text-to-video/README.md

 ### Challenge: Handling Rate Limits with Synthesia API
 While integrating with the Synthesia API, I encountered a 429 response issue, indicating rate limiting.
 This hindered the ability to fully test the application.

-Solution: Implemented retry logic and optimized API call frequency to handle rate limits more gracefully.
-However, due to these constraints, full testing of the application was limited.
+Solution: However, due to these constraints, full testing of the application was limited.

 ### Challenge: Responsive and User-Friendly UI